 Chimney stacks

 Repair category 1

 Notes Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-Some previous patch repairs have been carried out to the chimney flashings in the past and any documentation for this work, where available, should be obtained.

-Roofing including roof space Repair category 2 Notes The pitched and tiled roof covering was seen to be original and was showing signs of wear and tear with some loose and slipped tiles noted.
-Some staining was noted to some timbers within the roof void area.
-Some of the timbers within the roof void area have been altered in the past.
-Any documentation for this work, where available, should be obtained.
-There is a flat roof over the extension.
+Roofing including roof space Repair category 2 Notes Some staining was noted to some timbers in the roof void area.
+Worn felt was noted over some of the roof coverings.
+Moss growth noted to roof covering requiring removal.
+There is a flat roof over dormer projections and the rear extensions.
 It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
 It may be prudent to confirm the service history of the roof covering.

-Rainwater fittings

-Repair category 1

-Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
+Rainwater fittings Repair category 1 Notes Cast iron rainwater goods are of an older style and have suffered corrosion.
+Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.